valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

 ## Further reading
-This walk-through of the Hello World agent service should give an overview of the development process, and of the main elements that play a role in an agent service.
-However there are more elements in the {{open_autonomy}} framework that facilitate building complex applications, that interact with real blockchains and other networks.
-We refer the reader to the more advanced sections of the documentation, where we explore in detail the stack.
+This walk-through of the Hello World service, together with the [guide to create a service from scratch](../guides/create_service_from_scratch.md)  should give an overview of the development process, and of the main elements that play a role in an agent service.
+Obviously, there are more elements in the {{open_autonomy}} framework that facilitate building complex applications by enabling to interact with blockchains and other networks.
+We refer the reader to the more advanced sections of the documentation (e.g., key concepts) where we explore in detail the stack.